Green Fund

 In 2024, we asked the Rothschild Foundation’s grant holders about their approach to environmental sustainability.
 Highlights from what we learnt can be found here.

-In response in 2025, we are piloting a Green Fund to explore how we can support our grantees to address the challenge of climate change within their own organisations.
+In response in 2025, we launched the Green Fund to explore how we can support our grantees to address the challenge of climate change within their own organisations.

 Our Support:

 We are pleased to offer Green Fund grants of up to £10,000 for one year.
-These grants are offered in additional to existing Community and Strategic Fund support.
+These grants are offered in additional to existing Community and Strategic Fund support, and are only available to current holders of Community or Strategic Fund grants.
 You do not need to be a specialist environmental charity to apply.

 Applicants can apply for capital and project funding.